Local Lendables

 Questions about Lendable Items:

 ~ Who can see the Items? ~ Who can post an Item? ~ Can I request an Item to Borrow? ~ What does it cost to rent an Item? ~ How do I pay rent for that lawn tractor? ~ Is it only things?
-Can it be an errand or a task? ~ Why would I lend out my stuff? ~ Do I have to lend out my stuff?
+Can it be an errand or a task? ~ Why would I lend out my stuff? ~ Do I have to lend out my stuff? ~ What if the thing gets broken?

 Questions about Lendables Communications: